Create Custom Outfits

 This document explains how to create a full-body avatar outfit that meets Ready Player Me technical specifications and functions properly in your application.

-All outfits must be in GLB format.
+All outfits must be in format.

 A full-body outfit consists of a top, bottom, footwear, and body.